VolkerMuehlhaus/plot_inductor/README.md

 # plot_snp

-plot_snp reads one or more S-parameter files with any number 2 ports (*.s*p) and plots magnitude (dB) and phase of all selected parameters.
+plot_snp reads one or more S-parameter files with any number of ports (*.s*p) and plots magnitude (dB) and phase of all selected parameters.

 To run the inductor plot and analysis, specify the *.snp file(s) and the requested S-parameters as commandline parameter.
 Order does not matter.
+Default is S11.

 example:
 ```